-7.2.8 Align Fixtures
+7.17 Align Fixtures

 You can copy attributes from one fixture to another using the Align Fixtures function.
-This is useful for example if you accidentally left a fixture out of a cue, you can use Align to copy settings from its neighbour.
+This is very useful, for example, if you've accidentally left a fixture out of a cue you can copy settings from its neighbour.